-A Guide to Interstitial Cystitis/Bladder Pain Syndrome Treatment in New York, NY
+Interstitial Cystitis & Bladder Pain Syndrome Treatment in New York, NY

 If you suffer from Interstitial cystitis and/or bladder pain syndrome, you know how difficult it can be to live with symptoms day in and day out.
-Thankfully, there are a number of measures that can be taken to treat IC/BPS in mild, moderate and severe cases.
-On this page, our medical professionals here at Mitchell Medical Group have put together a resource guide to interstital cystitis treatment and bladder pain management.
-Read on to learn more, and reach out to our New York, NY, medical team if we can provide assistance.
+Thankfully, there are a number of measures that can be taken to treat IC/BPS in mild, moderate, and severe cases.
+The team at Mitchell Medical Group has experience and a proven record of helping patients who suffer from bladder pain syndrome treatment.

 What is IC/BPS?

-Interstial cystitis (IC) is a chronic bladder health issue commonly accompanied by bladder pain syndrome (BPS), a condition characterized by mild to severe symptoms of pain and pressure in the bladder area.
-Medical experts are still not sure exactly what causes IC/BPS, but there are several theories pointing to the condition arising from a number of sources, including: a possible defect in the bladder, the presence of a specific type of inflammatory cell called a mast cell, abnormal urine content, changes in the nervous system and an attack by the body’s immune system on the bladder.
-Learn more about IC/BPS treatment below.
+Interstitial cystitis (IC) is a chronic bladder health issue commonly accompanied by bladder pain syndrome (BPS), a condition characterized by mild to severe symptoms of pain and pressure in the bladder area.
+Medical experts are still not sure exactly what causes IC/BPS, but there are several theories pointing to the condition arising from a number of sources, including a possible defect in the bladder, the presence of a specific type of inflammatory cell called a mast cell, abnormal urine content, changes in the nervous system and an attack by the body’s immune system on the bladder.

 Treatment for IC/BPS